lselden/solitairey/README.md

 - Will O' The Wisp
 - Yukon

-I've Solitairey in order to create a game with more simple visuals.
+I’ve Solitairey in order to create a game with more simple visuals.

+Icons created by Diego Trindade from the Noun Project.